 In Nepal, those without access to electricity generally rely on kerosene wick lamps (in 2.4 million households).
 This form of lighting is neither cost-effective nor environment-friendly.
-Fumes from the kerosene lamps affect the eyes and lungs and contribute to global warming due to release of greenhouse gas.
+Fumes from the kerosene lamps affect eyes and lungs and contribute to global warming with the release of greenhouse gases.
 The quality of light is inferior and there is a high risk of accidental fire.
-Additionally since kerosene has to be imported, government has to spend its limited foreign currency.
+Additionally, since kerosene has to be imported, government has to spend its limited funds in foreign currency.

-1) Give orientation to village youths & school students on renewable energy, 2) Train on repair & maintenance, 3) Distribute solar lamp, 4) Install charging system
+1) Give orientation to village youths & school students on renewable energy, 2) Train on repair & maintenance, 3) Distribute solar lamp, 4) Install multiple charging stations at schools

 Improvement in quality of life, health (especially of children and women), and studying conditions; increase in evening economic activity; reduction in fire hazards, environmental pollution, global warming, and dependency on imported kerosene; increase the school enrollment and class attendance rates by establishing charging stations at schools